syncfusion-content/extension-docs/Extension/Blazor-Extension/Visual-Studio-Code/create-project.md

     ![ProjectTypes](images/ProjectTypes.png)

+    > Syncfusion Blazor WebAssembly App will be enabled only if selected core version is .Net Core 3.1 version.

     If you choose a Syncfusion Blazor Web Assembly App, you will have the option to include ASP.NET Core hosted and Progressive Web Application.

     ![SubProjectTypes](images/SubProjectTypes.png)